 Inventory Management Methods

-Effective inventory management involves using various methods tailored to a business’s needs.
+Effective stock control involves using various methods tailored to a business’s needs.
 Each method offers unique advantages and can be used alone or combined for optimal control.
 Here are some commonly used inventory management methods:

 ABC Analysis